apiaryio/api-blueprint/examples/Polls Hypermedia API.md

 ### Create a New Question [POST]

 You may create your own question using this action.
-It takes a JSON dictionary containing a question and a collection of answers in the form of choices.
+It takes a JSON object containing a question and a collection of answers in the form of choices.

 - question (string) - The question
 - choices (array[string]) - A collection of choices.